benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-introduction/1-overview/_index.en.md

 * **Display app**: This is displayed on overhead monitors.
 It provides a barcode for customers to scan to place an order, and shows a realtime queue of upcoming and completed drink orders.
 * **Barista app**: This runs on tablets used by the baristas.
 The app allows baristas to change the status of a drink order, or cancel the order if needed.
 Updates from this application and propagated to the other apps.
-* **Ordering app**: This is used by customer to place an order.
+* **Ordering app**: This is used by customers to place an order.
 It is designed to run on mobile devices.
 When you are testing today, you'll use your mobile device with this app to place orders.

 ### Backend
 The backend application architecture uses [AWS Step Functions](https://aws.amazon.com/step-functions/), [Amazon EventBridge](https://aws.amazon.com/eventbridge/), [AWS Lambda][lambda], [Amazon API Gateway][api-gw], [Amazon S3][s3], [Amazon DynamoDB][dynamodb], and [Amazon Cognito][cognito].